Despite how massive LA is, an in-depth highlight of the best parts can be easily mapped out. Check out these places to make the most of your trip.

 2. The Six, Studio City - Dance bar with authentic TexMex cuisine.

-Three: Get in touch with The past at the LA Natural History Museum and La Brea tar pits
+LA Natural History Museum and La Brea tar pits

 Downtown.